jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

   -d '{"name": "Test Item", "description": "Test Description", "url": "https://www.amazon.com"}' \
   https://[SUBDOMAIN].amazonaws.com/default/wish-list-service
 ```

+The `-i` flag is included to provide more information about the response from the API.

 You should get back a `201` response with a JSON payload containing an `id` key.